A Sweet Recipe for Vidalia Onions

 Brie grilled cheese sandwich

-Simmer onions in butter over very low heat for at least five hours.
+Simmer onions in butter over very low heat for at least five hours (yes, five hours).
 Add to a blender, and puree until smooth; add heavy cream to taste.
 Season with salt and white pepper.
 If desired, garnish bowl with smoked bacon, chives, and triangles of Brie grilled cheese sandwich.